 In cats, the signs of aging can be more subtle than in dogs.
 This is largely due to a cat's natural instinct to mask symptoms and hide when not feeling well.
 That said, some changes and health problems that may develop in your cat as they age include:

-There are a number of things that pet parents can do to help pets stay comfortable, contented and happy as they age.
+There are a number of things that pet parents can do to help pets stay comfortable, content and happy as they age.

 Good Nutrition

-Good nutrition is vital at all stages of life, but as your pet begins their golden years diet can be optimized as a way to treat, slow or even cure a variety of health problems.
-During your dog or cat's checkups, your veterinarian can recommend the best food for your aging pet, and then monitor the effects of dietary changes over time.
-Your veterinarian can also calculate the caloric needs of your senior dog or cat so that you are able to help them maintain a healthy weight as the intensity of their exercise begins to decrease.
+Good nutrition is vital at all stages of life, but as your pet begins their golden years, diet can be optimized to help treat, slow or even cure a variety of health problems.
+During your dog or cat's checkups, your veterinarian can recommend the best food for your aging pet, and then monitor the effects of dietary changes over time to make sure it's working.
+Your veterinarian can also calculate the caloric needs of your senior dog or cat so that you are able to help them maintain a healthy weight as the intensity and frequency of their exercise begins to decrease.

 Regular Exercise & Mental Stimulation